aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 ##### Create Amazon MemoryDB Cluster
 The following example uses the MemoryDB subnet group created above.
 It uses the provisioning EKS Cluster's security group.
 You may specify any other VPC security group by modifying the list of `securityGroupIDs` in the specification.
+It uses the `db.t4g.small` node type for the MemoryDB cluster.
+Please review the [MemoryDB node types](https://docs.aws.amazon.com/memorydb/latest/devguide/nodes.supportedtypes.html) to select the most appropriate one for your workload.

 ```shell
 EKS_CLUSTER_NAME="example-eks-cluster"